christlutheran/christlutheranmanhattan/src/content/pages/divine-service.md

 - Jesus as the center in both our preaching and teaching
 - The forgiveness of sins is at the heart of the Divine Service
-- Traditional Lutheran Liturgy from the Lutheran Service Book
+- The Lord's Supper is served every Sunday
-- Historic vestments
+- Traditional Liturgy from the Lutheran Service Book
 - Congregational singing of Lutheran hymns
-- The Lord's Supper is served every Sunday
+- Historic vestments

-### For First Time Vistors
+### For First Time Visitors

 - Take a bulletin (available in the narthex / entryway)
 - Feel free to sit anywhere, please fill out the red attendence book available in each row after being seated